calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 As of today, neXtProt:

-:star::star::star::star: Uses URIs to denote things by dereferencing.<br>
+:star::star::star::star: Uses URIs to denote things through dereferencing.<br>
 :star::star::star::star::star: Links neXtProt data to other data, i.e. UniProt entries, to provide context.

 So, start linking to our data and let's build the semantic web of human proteins together!